Tanakpur: Connectivity

 By Air: The nearest airport to Tanakpur is Pantnagar Airport situated 97 km away in the Nainital district of Uttarakhand state.
 Taxis are available from Pantnagar Airport to Tanakpur.
 Pantnagar is connected to Delhi with daily flights.
 Pant Nagar Airport is well connected by motorable roads with Tanakpur.

-Another major airport from Tanakpur is Bareilly Airport which is located just 103 km away and from where direct flights to New Delhi, Bengaluru & Mumbai are there.
+Another major airport from Tanakpur is Bareilly Airport which is located just 103 km away and from where direct flights to New Delhi, Bengaluru and Mumbai are there.

 By Rail: Tanakpur railway station is well connected to major cities of India via rail network.
 The North Eastern Railway has sent proposal to the railway board to start more express trains from Tanakpur to expand railway network.

 The ex-railway minister of India, Mukul Roy announced in railway budget 2012 that he is pursuing the inclusion of four critical projects as national projects, which include Bhanupli–Leh line, Jammu–Poonch line, Tanakpur–Bageshwar line and Rupai Siding–Parshuram Kund line.